 The term “influencer” gets thrown around a lot these days.

-Many brands just can't compete with that and so they partner with influencers instead for sponsored posts that help get the word out about their products.
+Many brands just can’t compete with that, so they partner with influencers on sponsored posts that help get the word out about their products.

 How to decide what to charge as an influencer

-Typically these influencer deals involve the creation of content—an Instagram post, video or Story—and will sometimes include permission for the brand to use this content on their own site or in an ad.
+Typically these influencer deals involve the creation of content—Instagram ads, a post, a video, or a Story—and will sometimes include permission for the brand to use this content on their own site or in an ad.

 Most of these deals are negotiable and can involve a single post or an entire campaign in exchange for a fee, a free product, a service, a gift, the promise of exposure, or some combination of these.

-Keep in mind when negotiating that you’re not just offering content but access to your audience, a potentially large reach on one of the most popular social platforms around, and usage rights too.
+Keep in mind when negotiating that you’re not just offering content but access to your audience—a potentially large reach on one of the most popular social platforms around—and usage rights.